JNP-Solutions/Slacken/README.md

 ### Building the index

 ```
-./submit-slacken2.sh  -p 2000 -k 35 -m 31  taxonIndex -l mySlackenLib \
+./submit-slacken2.sh  -p 2000 -k 35 -m 31 -t k2/taxonomy  taxonIndex mySlackenLib \
-  -t k2/taxonomy  build -l k2/seqid2taxid.map  k2/library/bacteria/library.fna
+  build -l k2/seqid2taxid.map  k2/library/bacteria/library.fna
 ```

 Where:
 * `-p 2000` is the number of partitions (should be larger for larger libraries)
 * `-k 35` is the k-mer (window) size
 * `-m 31` is the minimizer size
-* `-l mySlackenLib` is the location where the built library will be stored (a directory will be created or overwritten)
+* `mySlackenLib` is the location where the built library will be stored (a directory will be created or overwritten)
 * `-t` is the directory where the taxonomy is stored (names.dmp and nodes.dmp, see above)
 * `-l` is the label file mapping sequence IDs to taxa (obtained by the download step above)
 * `...library.fna` is the file to be indexed (any number of files may be supplied, separated by space)

 While the build process is running, the Spark UI may be inspected at [http://localhost:4040](http://localhost:4040) if the process is running locally.